cuthbertLab/music21/buildDoc/rst/moduleStream.rst

     .. method:: getPitches()

-    Return all :class:`~music21.pitch.Pitch` objects found in any element in the Stream as a Python List. (since Pitches have no duration, it's a list not a stream)
+    Return all :class:`~music21.pitch.Pitch` objects found in any element in the Stream as a Python List.
+Elements such as Streams, and Chords will have their Pitch objects accumulated as well.
+For that reason, a flat representation may not be required.
+As Pitches have no duration, Pitch objects are returned in a List, not a Stream.

+    >>> from music21 import corpus
+    >>> a = corpus.parseWork('bach/bwv324.xml')
+    >>> len(a[0].pitches)
+    25
+    >>> len(a.pitches)
+    104

     .. method:: getSimultaneous(includeDurationless=True)